jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 | Tar over SSH         | 0m 48s | 1                |
 | Parallel Rsync (16j) | 1m 12s | 16,000           |

-Moreover, depending on the size of your archive, you want to spread this operation into several runs, using whatever criteria allows you to do one chunk at a time (e.g., by folder or subfolder).
+Moreover, depending on the size of your archive, you want to spread this operation into several runs, using whatever criteria allows you to do one chunk at a time (e.g., by subdirectory).

 Using Tar may be a reasonable option when piping the contents of the archive being built directly into SSH: